Introduction

 tosecondary

-in ClusterB.vault write -f sys/replication/dr/primary/demote
+$ vault write -f sys/replication/dr/primary/demote

-- Below step requires
+- The below step requires a

 dr_operation_token